Medically reviewed by Drugs.com. Last updated on Jul 27, 2020.

 Use: Labeled Indications

-Alzheimer disease: Treatment of moderate to severe dementia of the Alzheimer type.
+Alzheimer disease, moderate to severe: Treatment of moderate to severe dementia of the Alzheimer type.

 Hypersensitivity to memantine or any component of the formulation

-Extended release: Initial: 7 mg once daily, increase dose by 7 mg daily to a target maximum dose of 28 mg once daily; wait ≥1 week between dosage changes (if previous dose well tolerated)
+Extended release: Initial: 7 mg once daily; increase daily dose by 7 mg every week as tolerated to a target maximum dose of 28 mg once daily (Grossberg 2013).

-Missed dose: If a single dose is missed, do not double up on the next dose; take the next dose as scheduled.
-If several days of dosing are missed, dosing may need to be resumed at lower doses and retitrated.
+Missed doses: If several days of dosing are missed with either formulation, dosing may need to be resumed at lower doses and retitrated.

 Refer to adult dosing.

 Administer without regard to meals.
 Extended release capsules may be swallowed whole or entire contents of capsule may be sprinkled on applesauce and swallowed immediately; do not chew, crush, or divide.
 Withdraw and administer oral solution with provided dosing device; dose should be slowly squirted into the corner of the patient’s mouth.
 Do not mix oral solution with any other liquid.
 The Canadian labeling recommends tablets to be swallowed whole with water.